Classic Caesar Salad

 Instructions

-• To prepare the dressing, place the egg yolk, dijon mustard, and lemon juice into a bowl and whisk to combine.
-It should be frothy on the top.
+• Whisk the egg yolk, Dijon mustard, and lemon juice together in a medium bowl.
+It should be frothy on top.

 A white bowl with yellow liquid in it.